Ch. 1: What is a Cover Letter?

 Cover letters are essential to being taken serious in the professional world.
 You need one because it's the first real chance you have to personalize your application and make yourself unique in the sea of job seekers gunning for the position.

-Aim to put a spotlight on talents, skills, and unique experiences that the employer will find, not only valuable, but more valuable than what the other candidates offer.
+Aim to put a spotlight on talents, skills, and unique experiences that the employer will find, not only valuable, but help you stand out amongst the other potential candidates.

-It's the recruiters job to eliminate candidates and narrow down the list to the most qualified and professional candidates, and a common way they disqualify job seekers is the lack of a cover letter.
+Cover letters push you through the recruitment process, and it's the recruiter's job to eliminate candidates and narrow down the list to the most qualified and professional candidates.
+And, a common way recruiters disqualify job seekers is the lack of a cover letter.